AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

   </tr>
   <tr>
    <td role="rowheader">Access configurations</td>
-   <td> <p>You must have Administrator selected in your <span>Proof</span> Permission Profile.
+   <td> <p>You must have Administrator selected in your Proof Permission Profile.
 For more information, see <a href="../../../administration-and-setup/manage-workfront/configure-proofing/configure-a-users-proofing-access.md" class="MCXref xref">Configure a user's proofing access</a>.</p> </td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Create an Automated Workflow template